BLOG

 SMART goals are specific, measurable, achievable, relevant and time-bound.
 Setting SMART goals helps the companies to ensure that goals are well-defined, realistic, and achievable.

-Specific: Be specific as possible whenever you are defining your goals.
+Specific: Be as specific possible whenever you are defining your goals.
 A specific goal answers questions like:

 • What exactly do you want to achieve?